dexe-network/DeXe-Protocol/docs/Protocol/UserGuide/BuyDAOToken.md

-# How to buy DAO token on token sale
+# How to buy DAO tokens on token sale

 ![Logo](../img/logoDeXe.svg)

-To buy a **DAO** pool token, user need to visit profile of this **DAO**.
+To buy a **DAO** pool token, the user needs to visit the profile of this **DAO**.
 There, the user will be able to see the token sale proposals if there are any.

 <img src="../img/userGuideBuyToken/userGuideImg_DAOpage.png" height="500" />

-In token sale proposal, the user will be able to conduct exchange using some token from the token sale proposal list and acquiring **DAO** token.
+In the token sale proposal, the user will be able to conduct an exchange using some token from the token sale proposal list and acquiring **DAO** tokens.
 After selecting tokens and their amount to be exchanged, press ***Buy DAO token***.

 <img src="../img/userGuideBuyToken/userGuideImg_BuyPage.png" height="250" />